Next month I go to speak at the Oscar Wilde conference “Wilde on the Borders” at Niagara University in Niagara Falls, N.Y.

 It is the now the turn of Niagara Falls, and, although Wilde did not speak publicly there (he lectured in nearby in Buffalo, New York), he did take a sojourn from his tour to visit Niagara and play tourist for a couple of days.

-The reason for needing a rest was that Wilde’s lecture in Buffalo, New York on February 8th, 1882, was his twelfth lecture of the tour overall, but his seventh in nine days, and he was beginning to weary of the travel.
+The reason for Wilde’s needing a rest was that his lecture in Buffalo, New York on February 8th, 1882, was his twelfth lecture of the tour overall, but his seventh in nine days, and he was beginning to weary of the travel.

 “But I’m dreadfully tired…it isn’t the lecturing.
 I delight in giving my lectures when I find there is interest in them, but it’s the long distances.
 The traveling has nearly used me up.
 I haven’t been used to it you know.
 At home I’d get up in the morning, have breakfast, do some writing, and then maybe start off for Egypt or some other distant port, but take my time about it all.”